-Provide the details of the person you have shared the concern with if known for example, your Designated Safeguarding Lead or equivalent, or Prevent police.
+Provide the details of the person you shared the concern with if known for example, your Designated Safeguarding Lead or equivalent, or Prevent police.

 Surname

 First name(s)

 Organisation

-Role of job title
+Role or job title

 Relationship to the person

 Phone number

 Email address

-8. Relevant dates
+Relevant dates

-Date concern was first identified
+Date concern was first ident ified

 Date of referral to Prevent

-9. Safeguarding considerations Does the person have any stated or diagnosed disabilities, neurodiversity needs, or mental health issues?
-Yes No If yes, provide further details of the diagnosis.
-Have you discussed this person with your organisation's Designated Safeguarding Lead or equivalent (if applicable)?
-Yes No What was the result of this discussion?
+Does the person have any stated or diagnosed disabilities, neurodiversity needs, or mental health issues?
+Yes No If yes, provide further details of the diagnosis. 🗆 🗆 Have you discussed this person with your organisation's Designated Safeguarding Lead or equivalent (if applicable)?
+Yes No No What was the result of this discussion?
 Does the person know you are sharing this concern?
-Yes No If yes, describe the response Have you taken any direct action with the person since this concern was identified?
-If yes, describe the action and result Yes No please provide details or a contact number below Thank you for taking the time to make this referral.
-You should now submit this form to Preventreferrals-NC@norfolk.police.uk or your Designated Safeguarding Lead or equivalent will do this for you.
-Information you provide is valuable and will always be assessed.
-If there is no Prevent concern but othe safeguarding issues are present, this information will be sent out to therelevant team or agency to provide the correct support for the person concerned.
-The Home Office and Counter-Terrorism Policing regularly conduct research in order to continuously improve the delivery of Prevent, and may contact you to invite you to participate in such research.
-Tick this box if you do not wish to be contacted for research-related purposes.
+Yes No If yes, describe the response 🗆 🗆 Have you taken any direct action with the person since the Concern was identified?
+Yes No If yes, describe the action and result.